What happened to Dana Smithers? Woman whose death now linked to Bryan Kohberger

 A few months later on 13 November, he allegedly broke into an off-campus student home just over the border in Moscow, Idaho, and murdered the four college students.

-He was back at his parents’ home in the Poconos Mountains for the holidays when police swooped and arrested him for the quadruple murders on 30 December.
+He was back at his parents’ home in the Pocono Mountains for the holidays when police swooped and arrested him for the quadruple murders on 30 December.

 In that case, it remains unclear what motive and what connection Mr Kohberger may have had to the victims.